-One of the challenges of Chapter 7 bankruptcy in Miami is that you have to qualify (which you can estimate below).
+One of the challenges of Chapter 7 bankruptcy in Miami is that you have to qualify.
 In order to qualify in Miami, you often have to pass the Florida bankruptcy means test.
 You can estimate that qualification below in Miami.
 Let’s cover how you can qualify.

 The first part of the means test is to understand your income in relation to the median income levels for Florida.
 It considers the average family size and income.

 To estimate your qualification, you can take the Miami Chapter 7 qualification calculator below that is specific to Miami.